-Most people just leave their front doors open, so as you walk by on the sidewalk you can get glimpses of the inside of their homes.
+Most people just leave their front doors open, so as you walk by on the sidewalk you can get glimpses of the inside of the homes.
 One family invited me in for a drink while they told me about how they built their own house, and then they continued to talk to me about their jobs, and their family.

-Lastly, when in Comala be sure to check out the small artists cooperative located a short walk from the main zocalo.
+Lastly, when in Comala be sure to check out the small artists’ cooperative located a short walk from the main zocalo.
 This is where local artists create unique furniture, crafts, ceramics, leather, and other objects.

 Photo courtesy of Vincente in Suchitlan

-As you continue on this road, which winds among the hills towards the volcanoes, you will come upon a level spot in the road, which you probably will find parked cars and people wandering around on the sides of the road.
-This is the “Zona Magnetica” or Magnetica Zone.
-Apparently this is a section of the road where your car will roll up hill.
+Continuing on the road after lunch, you will wind through the hills towards the volcanoes.
+Eventually you will come upon a level spot in the road (a few clicks south of Suchitlan), which will probably be crowded with parked cars and people wandering around on the sides of the road.
+This is the “Zona Magica” or Magic Zone.
+Apparently this section of the road is where cars will ‘magically’ roll up hill.
+Don’t believe it.
+It is an optical illusion.
 I tried this with my rental vehicle.
 I put the car in neutral and took my foot off the brake and sure enough, the car rolled up hill.
-I was told scientists had studied and could not determine the cause of this phenomenon.
-I think it is an optical allusion.
+Presto!

 As you continue driving you will wind further up in the hills towards the volcanoes.
 The paved road will end about 12 miles north of Comala.
 At the road’s end one will find a smaller road leading to an elegant hacienda.
 This hacienda is the site of a former 19th century coffee ranch.
 It was converted to a hotel several years ago, and all the tour books I have read say that it is open to the public.
 However, when I tried to drive in, many armed guards ran up to the front and sides of my rental car, and stopped me from entering.
 I played dumb tourista and pleaded innocence and told them I had come all the way from California to visit – but they still wouldn’t let me in.
 Even after I tried to slip them some small bills.